Caliope-SpeechProcessingLab/ASICAKaldiNnetRecipe/README.md

 	- "--makeTraining": training stage is carried out (execute train.sh).
 	- "--makeTesting": testing stage is carryied out (execute test.sh).
 The order of the flags in the command is not relevance.

+Examples:

+Typing the command:

+	python run.py --configData --resetData

+It executes only two functionalities of the script: the reset and setting of the kaldi data folder.

+If the user types:

+	python run.py --makeFeats

+It executes only the parameter extraction stage (mfcc/cvmn).

+If the user types:

+	python run.py --makeLanguageModel --makeTraining --makeTesting

+It executes only the language model creation, nnet model training and testing stages.

+**Important Note

+However, if you execute the training stage:

+	python run.py --makeTraining

+And you didn´t create the parameter and language model files from prior stages it will prompt errors on the Terminal.

+In order to avoid this, you need to understand the file dependency among each stage:

+	resetData stage: No file dependency
+	configData stage: it relies on the existence of info_user/filename.kal files. makeFeats stage: it relies on the existence of .wav files (audio), and the setting of the kaldi data folder made by configData. makeLanguageModel stage: it relies on the setting of the kaldi data folder made by configData. makeTraining stage: it relies on the existence of .ark files which are parameter binary files created by the makeFeats stage.
+In addition, it depends on the existence of .fst files created by the makeLanguageModel stage. makeTesting stage: it relies on the existence of trained model files created in makeTraining stage.

+Therefore, this is the sequential stage dependency:

+configData --> makeFeats         --> makeTraining --> makeTesting
+	       makeLanguageModel